MitchieBlack/MitchieBlack/README.md

 🌱 I'm currently diving into the world of AI and expanding my web development skills.
 My quest is to gather programming skills and create meaningful projects.

-💡 Let's collaborate on open-source contributions, or just share a virtual coffee chat about our tech journeys :)

 <!---